Integration Tools and Resources

 Welcome to the Locational Value Maps (LVM) for Oahu, Maui County and Hawaii Island

-Our goal is to help get as much customer-sited generation, especially renewable energy, as possible while maintaining reliable service to all customers.
-Reliable service may be impacted if a circuit has too much DG interconnected without proper protection equipment.
+Our goal is to help integrate as much customer-sited renewable generation as possible while maintaining reliable service to all customers.
+Reliable service may be impacted if a circuit has too much DG interconnected without the installation of adequate protective measures.

 DG may include: